 Results

 When using the “Domestic Pursuit” template, your results should automatically use the “Group Start” option – this uses the start time of the first racer as the start time for all racers, to produce pursuit results.
-If you would like to display results that reflect the actual ski time only, change this setting to the “Use the individual start time” option.
+If you would like to display results that reflect the actual ski time only, (ie a “normalized” pursuit), change this setting to the “Use the Individual Start Time” option.